zohrehrezaei-dev/metabase-clickhouse-growth-marketing-analytics/docs/kpis.md

 # KPIs
 ## click-through rate (CTR)
-Is the rate at which someone clicks on an email campaign, ad, social media post, etc., and lands on your website.
+It is the rate at which someone clicks on an email campaign, ad, social media post, etc., and lands on your website.

-CTR = (Clicks / Impressions) x 100
+**CTR = (Clicks / Impressions) x 100**

-Insight: Is the advertising channel working?
+**Insight:** Is the advertising channel working?

+## conversion rate (CVR)
+It is the number of people who purchased out of the total number of people who accessed your website.

+**CVR = (Purchases / Sessions) x 100**

+**Insight:** Is your site engaging users?
+If CVR is declining, where in the conversion funnel is the problem?

 Reference: https://www.shopify.com/blog/basic-ecommerce-metrics#8